VladPreda11/ATM/README.md

-#Build ATM Console Application
+#Build an ATM Console Application

 ####Flow:

-The user is required to login by entering an Account number and the PIN for that account.
+- The user is required to login by entering an Account number and the PIN for that account.

-If the Account is found then the user can perform 4 actions:
+- If the Account is found then the user can perform 4 actions:

-View my balance -> the balance of the account is displayed Deposit -> the user is asked to enter an amount, and that amount is added to the balance of the account Withdrawal -> the user is asked to select an amount from a list and the money is withdrawn Exit -> the user is logged-out and the next user is required to login If the Account is not found, then the user is notified and asked to try again
+- View my balance -> the balance of the account is displayed

+- Deposit -> the user is asked to enter an amount, and that amount is added to the balance of the account

+- Withdrawal -> the user is asked to select an amount from a list and the money is withdrawn

+- Exit -> the user is logged-out and the next user is required to login

+- If the Account is not found, then the user is notified and asked to try again

-Write the ATM using Spring: dependency injection spring resources from classpath
+Write the ATM using Spring: dependency injection spring resources from classpath.
 Hash the pin.
 (SHA256)

 ####Use Cases: